 P.S.
-Since writing the above, I have received a letter from India that partially confirms my opinion of the unsuitableness of railways and telegraphs for that country.
-"The telegraph" (I quote my correspondent's words) "does not work so well as it ought, and I don't think it is of so much use or importance in this country as people believed it would be; and now the novelty of the toy has passed away, they begin to cry out against its incompleteness,-for it took several days-I think four-to bring the news from Bombay to within 300 miles of Delhi.
-The press cares very little about it, for they get such a mere tantalising outline, generally with all the names of the places at the seat of war miserably spelt.
-The other day it was announced that the Tight was wrecked off Odessa, instead of the Tiger.
-But what can be expected from the wretched, half-educated Eurasians who are in charge of the different offices?"
+Since writing the above, I have received a etter from India that partially confirms my opinion of the unsuitableness of railways and telegraphs for that country.
+"The telegraph" (I quote my corre-spondent's words) "does not work so well as it ought, and I don't think it is of so much use or importance in this country as people believed it would be; and now the novelty of the toy has passed away, they begin to cry out against its incompleteness,-for it took several days-I think four-to bring the news from Bombay to within 300 miles of Delhi.
+The speak out in an architecture of its own, perhaps, press cares very little about it, for they get such a mere tantalising outline, generally with all the names of the places at the scat of war miserably spelt.
+The other day it was announced that the Tight was